How to Become a Blogger at The Huffington Post (Includes An Update For The New Beta Athena Platform)

 In the initial email from Arianna Huffington, she included an editor whom she advised would get back to me with sign-up information to gain entry into the Huffington Post bloggers site.

 Now the ball was in the editor's court.
 All my aspirations were in the hands of another stranger.
-Scary but still awesome just to be there.
+Scary but still awesome just to be experiencing it.

 The hardest part of this whole process was waiting to hear back from the editor.
 It took about 6 days total to hear back and within that time I checked my email obsessively and sent a follow-up email just to make sure they hadn't forgotten about me.